zhenkewu/CFRL/docs/source/inputs_and_outputs/trajectory_arrays.rst

 Single-time Actions Format
 --------------------------------

-A Trajectory Array in the Single-time Actions Attribute Format is used to store the action of each individual in the trajectory at a single time step.
+A Trajectory Array in the Single-time Actions Format is used to store the action of each individual in the trajectory at a single time step.
 It is a 1D list or array with shape :code:`(N,)`.
 The i-th entry of the list or array represents action of the i-th individual at the given time step.